Last Action Hero (video game)

-Last Action Hero is a series of action video games based on the 1993 film of the same name.
+Last Action Hero is a series of action video games based on the 1993 film Last Action Hero.
 Versions were released for the NES, Super NES, Sega Genesis, Game Boy, Game Gear, and MS-DOS.
 Versions were also planned for the Sega CD and Master System, but ultimately were not released.

 A separate version was released on the Amiga and was developed by The Dome.
 The MS-DOS version was developed by Psygnosis and offers full-motion video cut scenes from the film; the never-released Sega CD version was planned to include this feature as well.